 need a rapid recovery, find a doctor, dentist or hospital that will allow you a few snorts in order to eliminate the alcohol from your system.
 This last remedy is the hardest to procure ... but the easiest alcohol eradicator around.

 Now, how to get rid of all that green beer is an entirely different story!
-SHUI RECIPE Share a free sample Career Strengths Reading.
-What are your strongest talents at work?
-The answers await with this unique reading!
+SHUI RECIPE Share a free sample Friends and Lovers.
+Are you two best friends and lovers?
+Try a free sample of this powerful reading today!

 Even though we're still a few weeks away from Easter -- and all things incredible about that edible egg -- spring is on the way.
 So, a beautiful basil egg dish seems like just the thing to wash away the winter blahs!
 Besides, basil is known to bring money, something that should put a sunny-side-up smile on your face -- alongside the one these spring basil puffs will put there, of course!